amol004/IndustryGPT-Specialised-LLM-Bot-Using-Pre-Trained-Models/README.md

 # 🏭 Selected Industry

-**Retail Customer Support**
+**E-Commerce Customer Support**

 This domain was selected because:

-* Retail companies widely use AI chatbots in real environments
+* E-Commerce companies widely use AI chatbots in real environments
 * The domain has structured Q&A data available
 * It allows training a focused and practical chatbot model